Kim's Favorite Cheesy Mushroom Puffs

-- Saute shallots in butter or oil over medium heat, add garlic and mushrooms after 5 min with a splash of chicken broth/stock.
+- Saute shallots in butter or oil over medium heat.
+Add garlic and mushrooms after 5 min with a splash of chicken broth or stock.

-- Separate crescent dough into 8 rectangles; press perforations to seal.
+- Separate crescent dough into 8 rectangles, and press perforations to seal.

-- Combine cream cheese/pub cheese, and mushroom mixture (once it is cool).
-Feel free to add any other spices/herbs/parmesan cheese etc into this mixture at this juncture.
+- Combine cream/pub cheese and mushroom mixture (once cool).
+Feel free to add any other spices, herbs, parmesan cheese, etc. into this mixture.

-- Spread in equal portions over each rectangle of dough.
+- Spread mixture in equal portions over each rectangle of dough.

 - Starting at long sides, roll up each rectangle jellyroll fashion.
 Pinch to seal.